Pema Chödrön: Teaching

 Chödrön teaches the traditional "Yarne" retreat at Gampo Abbey each winter and the Guide to the Bodhisattva's Way of Life in Berkeley each summer.
 A central theme of her teaching is the principle of "shenpa", or "attachment", which she interprets as the moment one is hooked into a cycle of habitual negative or self-destructive thoughts and actions.
 According to Chödrön, this occurs when something in the present stimulates a reaction to a past experience.

 Personal life

-Chödrön married at age 21 and had two children but was divorced in her mid-twenties.
+Chödrön married at age 21 and has two children.
+She divorced in her mid-twenties.
 She remarried and then divorced a second time eight years later.
-She has three grandchildren, all of whom reside in the San Francisco Bay Area.
+She has three grandchildren.